LinuxBozo/jsonresume-theme-kendall/README.md

 # jsonresume-theme-kendall

-A theme for JSONResume, that relies on Bootstrap and FontAwesome, added with some personal flair.
+A theme for the [JSONResume](https://github.com/jsonresume/resume-schema) schema, that relies on Bootstrap and FontAwesome, added with some personal flair.

+**NOTE**: This supports schema 1.0.0.
+Some things may be missing or broken if your resume.json is using the older schema.

 ## Usage